 Follow Diagnostic Test

 To check the heart rhythm, a cardiologist will follow several ECGs.
 ECG and Cardiac MRI are so helpful and the final steps in the criteria diagnosis of ARVD.
-Various tests and processes should be followed as it is difficult to diagnose ARVD.
+Various tests and processes should be followed as it is challenging to diagnose ARVD.

 - Right ventricular Contrast Angiography